 Some dentist’s offices offer ceramic, tooth-colored braces as an alternative to metal brackets and wires.
 These adult braces blend in better with your teeth when you’re smiling or talking.
 However, they still require extra time to clean and can collect food debris throughout the day.

-At Canal Vista Family Dental, we offer an Invisalign alternative in Princeton, NJ that uses clear, removable aligners.
+At Canal Vista Family Dental, we offer an Invisalign alternative to our Princeton patients that uses clear, removable aligners.
 These “invisible” trays slip right over your teeth and can be removed whenever you’re eating or brushing.
 They’re much easier to care for than ceramic orthodontics.

 Cold Sore Treatments